[Updated September 9, 2021]

 1. Brasstown Bald

-Towering over the 867,000-acre Chattahoochee-Oconee National Forest, the summit rewards you with striking 360-degree views spanning four states (Georgia, Tennessee, North Carolina, and South Carolina) on a clear day.
+Towering over the Chattahoochee-Oconee National Forest, the summit rewards you with striking 360º views spanning four states (Georgia, North Carolina, South Carolina, and Tennessee) on a clear day.

 After a mildly grueling .55-mile hike up the mountain (or a quick trip on the shuttle bus for $2), you definitely won’t be disappointed.